llunaplanet/12factor-dojo/README.en.md

 > IMPORTANT: The exercises have been designed to be completed in order

-> IMPORTANT: In some of the katakoans you will need to execute an extra command to add new functionality to the app's code, this may cause some git trouble, but this is also useful to pratice your git-fu ;)
+> IMPORTANT: In some of the katakoans you will need to execute an extra command to add new functionality to the app's code, this may cause some git trouble, but this is also useful to practice your git-fu ;)

  - III.
 Store config in the environment
 	 - `make test3`